JamesNZL/jamesnzl/README.md

 ## 👋 Tēnā koe!
 I'm `JamesNZL`.

 Kia ora!
-I'm a Part IV Computer Systems Engineering student at The University of Auckland.
+I'm a graduating Electrical and Computer Engineer from The University of Auckland.
-I'm also a Student Representative and a Teaching Assistant in the Department of Electrical, Computer, and Software Engineering.
+I was also a Student Representative and a Teaching Assistant in the Department of Electrical, Computer, and Software Engineering.
 I'm interested in all things tech, from analogue electronics to full-stack web development.
 I'm passionate about youth development, and leaving things in a better state than I found them.